cobuildlab/project-qa-docs/README.md

 ### 7. Client meetings

-Normally, the Project Manager, needs to celebrate bi weekly meetings
+Normally, the Project Manager, needs to celebrate bi weekly meetings with the client to provide status of the Project and Client Feedback open items, and also to present deliverables.

 ### 8. Stakeholders status communication
 ### 9. Client deliverables